If you compost, you already toss banana peels into your compost pile or compost bin.

-But, there are a number of other ways to use banana peels both as natural fertilizer and as a natural pest repellent in the garden.
+But, there are a number of other banana peel uses both as a natural fertilizer and as a natural pest repellent in the garden.
 In this article, we will share a wealth of smart ways to make the most of this valuable bit of trash.
 Read on to learn more.

-Banana peels being nutrient rich, make an excellent source of natural fertilizer for your yard and garden.
+Banana skin or peels being nutrient-rich, make an excellent source of natural fertilizer for your yard and garden.
 They provide your plants with:

 - Phosphorus: This nutrient also helps build healthy roots and shoots, and it is absolutely essential for successful production of blossoms, pollen and fruit.
 Plants that receive plenty of phosphorus grow big and strong.